-- Make solar energy available to all customers, without regard to income level, credit worthiness or physical location.
-Make solar energy sited on our distribution system available to all customers without the need for unnecessary subsidies. - Offer options to test customer preference that will help guide the development of future innovative programs based on customer participation and feedback from initial pilot program.
+- Make solar energy available to all customers, without regard to income level, credit rating or physical location. - Make strategically sited solar energy available to all customers without the need for unnecessary subsidies. - Offer options to test customer preference that will help guide the development of future innovative programs based on customer participation and feedback from initial pilot program.

-Objective 1: Make solar energy available to all customers, without regard to income level, credit rating and whether or not they own a home
+Objective 1: Make solar energy available to all customers, without regard to income level, credit rating and whether or not they own a home or place of business.

-In SDG&E's service territory, 80% of rooftop solar energy systems have been installed on the homes of customers with an annual income of over \$78,000; customers with this income level represent only 54% of our customer base.
-Forty five percent of solar installations are on the roofs of customers with an annual income of over \$108,000; only 19% of our customer's have incomes this high.
-Rooftop solar installation options in our region clearly do not provide access to solar energy for customers at every economic level.
+In SDG&E's service territory, 75% of rooftop solar energy systems have been installed on the homes of customers in areas with an annual median household income of over \$63,179; customers with this income level represent only 55% of our customer base.
+Half, or 50%, of solar installations are on the roofs of customers in areas with an annual median household income of over \$84,167; only 29% of our customers have incomes this high.
+Rooftop solar options in our region simply do not provide access to solar energy for customers at every economic level.
 SDG&E supports California's low emission policy goals and also supports the state's renewable energy goals.
-To that end, we want to ensure that we learn from what we are seeing in the market and act now to ensure that a "have" and "have not" economy does not emerge in the growing renewable energy space.
-The goal for making this filing is to ensure that all customers - whether they own or rent a home or place of business, whether they are able to make a long-term commitment, and without regard to where and how long they plan to live or conduct business - can obtain solar energy easily and cost effectively from SDG&E. SDG&E's pilot program is designed to increase access and options to engage in solar energy by providing a program that any bundled customer can elect.

-SDG&E's connected..... to the sun benefits:
+To that end, we want to learn from what we are seeing in the market and act now to ensure that a "have" and "have not" economy does not emerge in the growing renewable energy space.
+This filing aims to ensure that all customers - whether they

+1 own or rent a home or place of business, and whether they are able to make a long-term 2 commitment to a location - can obtain solar energy easily and cost effectively from SDG&E. 3 SDG&E's pilot program is designed to increase access and options to engage in solar energy by 4 providing a program that any bundled customer can elect.
+5 SDG&E's connected.....to the sun benefits: 6 Remove site restrictions and building ownership as a hurdle to solar energy use; 7 Provide access to solar energy projects that take advantage of economies of scale and 8 optimal site location; 9 Provide another option that reduces or removes the significant upfront capital

-- Remove site restrictions and building ownership as a hurdle to solar energy use; - Provide access to solar energy projects that take advantage of economies of scale and optimal site location; - Provide another option that reduces or removes the significant upfront capital requirements of solar installations that are beyond the means of many customers; - Let customers buy renewable energy in small increments, thereby allowing customers to choose their commitment level as well as the flexibility to size their renewable commitment based on their ever-changing energy demands; - Avoids the relocation costs immobility of traditional solar installations by allowing participants to take their solar energy with them when moving anywhere in SDG&E's service territory; - Creates a sustainable future for solar development; and - Provides a cost competitive option for customers over conventional roof solar top installations currently being deployed as the only option currently available.
+- Provide another option that reduces or removes the significant upfront capital requirements of solar installations that are beyond the means of many customers; - Let customers buy renewable energy in small increments, thereby allowing customers to choose their commitment level as well as the flexibility to size their renewable commitment based on their ever-changing energy demands; - Avoids the relocation costs immobility of traditional solar installations by allowing participants to take their solar energy with them when moving anywhere in SDG&E's service territory; - Contributes to the growth of new local solar projects;

+- Creates a sustainable future for solar development; and - Provides a cost-competitive option for customers compared to conventional rooftop solar installations which are currently the only available option.